renovatebot/renovate/docs/development/remote-development.md

 ### Drawbacks

 - Waiting for the remote container to start
-- If your internet is down you can't work
+- If your internet is down you can not work
-- If GitHub Codespaces is down you can't work
+- If GitHub Codespaces is down you can not work

 ## GitHub Codespaces